Project 1882

 Issues with chicken factory farms

-Chickens grow up without their parents and live their five week long lives locked up in large facilities akin to factories.
+Frankenchickens grow up without their parents and live their short lives locked up in large facilities akin to factories.
 The space that they have to roam is smaller than an A4 sheet of paper per chicken.
-They are expected to grow 50 times their size during their short lives.
+They are expected to grow 50 times their size in only 35 days.

 Massive scale